EnigmaGreen/antiseptix.github.io/pro/products/antiseptix-pro-disinfectant-concentrate-5l.md

 sort: 5
 title: AntiSeptix PRO Disinfectant Concentrate 5l
 subtitle: Powerful disinfectant in a concentrated form
-description: Antiseptix Multi Surface Disinfectant is a surface disinfectant spray that kills 99.9% of bacteria, fungus and viruses, including E.coli, salmonella, coronavirus, poliovirus, norovirus and flu.
-Antiseptix Multi Surface Disinfectant is a chemical free, ZERO alcohol, non-toxic, fragrance-free disinfectant that has odour eliminating properties, as well as being harmless to the skin.
+description: AntiSeptix Multi Surface Disinfectant is a surface disinfectant spray that kills 99.9% of bacteria, fungus and viruses, including E.coli, salmonella, coronavirus, poliovirus, norovirus and flu.
+AntiSeptix Multi Surface Disinfectant is a chemical free, ZERO alcohol, non-toxic, fragrance-free disinfectant that has odour eliminating properties, as well as being harmless to the skin.
 thumbnail: https://www.evansvanodine.co.uk/assets/Beerline-5lt-A005EEV2.png
 image: https://www.evansvanodine.co.uk/assets/Beerline-5lt-A005EEV2.png
 amazon:
 buynow: http://antiseptix.zohocommerce.eu/products/antiseptic-pro-disinfectant-concentrate-5l/354940000000040003
 faqs:
   -
-    q: Does Antiseptix Floor Disinfectant kill Covid-19?
+    q: Is AntiSeptix Multi Surface Disinfectant suitable for me to use on my worktop?
+    a: While this can be used on a variety of worktop surfaces, for more detail, refer to the product use on the product label on the bottle.
+  -
+    q: Can AntiSeptix Multi Surface Disinfectant be used on electronics?
     a: Yes.
-All Antiseptix products have demonstrated effectiveness against the Covid-19 virus (SARS-CoV-2) when used in accordance with the directions for use.
+However, spray onto a cloth first - not directly on the electronic device - before wiping.
   -
-    q: Is it safe to use Antiseptix Floor Disinfectant on wooden floors?
+    q: Is AntiSeptix Multi Surface Disinfectant recyclable?
-    a: Antiseptix Floor Disinfectant  is suitable to be used on sealed wooden floors, Tiles, Hardwood, Laminated flooring, Concrete and Hard Floors.
+    a: AntiSeptix Multi Surface Disinfectant, along with all AntiSeptix products are recyclable.
+We urge our customers to tear off the label of the AntiSeptix Multi Surface Disinfectant  bottle using the perforated peal.
+All components can we be recycled.
+A thank you in advanced for helping us recycle and save the environment.
   -
+    q: Does AntiSeptix Multi Surface Disinfectant kill Covid-19?
+    a: Yes.
+All AntiSeptix products have demonstrated effectiveness against the Covid-19 virus (SARS-CoV-2) when used in accordance with the directions for use.
+  -
+    q: Is it safe to use AntiSeptix Multi Surface Disinfectant on wooden floors?
+    a: AntiSeptix Disinfectant  is suitable to be used on sealed wooden floors, Tiles, Hardwood, Laminated flooring, Concrete and Hard Floors.
+  -
-    q: Is Antiseptix Floor Disinfectant suitable to use in households with children and pets?
+    q: Is AntiSeptix Multi Surface Disinfectant suitable to use in households with children and pets?
     a: YES!
-Antiseptix is chemical free, Alcohol free and is 100% natural as well and being non- toxic.
+AntiSeptix is chemical free, Alcohol free and is 100% natural as well and being non- toxic.
 Please ensure the product remains out of a child’s reach.
 ---